MKspencer88/Natas/README.md

 ### What I Did

 When I logged into Natas10 it was almost identical to Natas9.
-I cliced `View sourcecode`
+I clicked `View sourcecode`

 <img width="958" height="421" alt="image" src="https://github.com/user-attachments/assets/4ac7b456-5543-45f0-826c-a1263408af5c" />

 The script is similar to the one in Natas9, except the server blocks, `;`, `|`, `&`, these characters we used in Natas9 to break out of the `grep` command.
 So now I need to figure out a new way to escape the `grep` commmand.

+It took me a minute to find the correct command that could escape the command